hawkerfun/nyc-doh-restaurants/README.md

             ReadCapacityUnits: "1"
             WriteCapacityUnits: "200"
 ```
 The table will allow to make write request for 1700 per second, which will take around 5 minutes for 500K item inserts.
 The price for this table will be `$919.04 / month` which is `$0.25` per each $500k inserts.
-So that's wy this solution doesn't worth implementation.
+So that's why this solution doesn't worth of implementation.